REALbasic Developer Logo

 To make it easier for you tag your articles, we've written a detailed explanation on how to do it: you may download the PDF manual here.

-We've also created a program, RBD XML Tagger, which will let you quickly tag your articles after you've written them.
+We've also created a program, xDev Author, which will let you quickly write articles in our format.
 You may download the program here.
-The instructions for using RBD XML Tagger are within the RBD XML Guide.
+The instructions for using xDev Author are within the xDev Markup Guide.

 Graphics and Illustrations

-Vector-format graphics like Adobe Illustrator or Macromedia FreeHand are the highest quality and should be used for diagrams and complicated formulas or symbols.
+Vector-format graphics like Adobe Illustrator are the highest quality and should be used for diagrams and complicated formulas or symbols.
 Be sure to include the original drawing file as well as any exported version.
 Do not use the built-in drawing tools of Microsoft Word -- it's low quality and creates awkward conversion problems.
-AppleWorks is also fine, though we'll have to convert it.
 Use basic fonts within your diagrams.

-Bitmap graphics like photos or screenshots should be saved in Photoshop (PSD), PICT, PNG, EPS, or TIFF formats.
-Stay away from GIF (which is only 256 colors) or JPEG (which is lossy compression).
-Photos should have a resolution of at least 300 dpi at 100% size.
-Never resize screen captures -- let us do that if required.
-Also, capture only the information necessary to convey your point.
+Bitmap graphics like photos or screenshots should be saved in Photoshop (PSD), JPEG, or PNG formats.
+Specify high-quality (minimal compression) when using lossy formats like JPEG.
+Photos should have a resolution of at least 200 dpi at 100% size.
+For screen captures, capture only the information necessary to convey your point.
 If possible, use a screen capture utility that lets you grab just the active object you need (window, menu, etc.).
-Rarely is a full screen capture required, but if you need it, it's best to set your screen resolution to a smaller size so there's less wasted space, and set your desktop to a light, plain, less destracting pattern.

 Do not include figure numbers or labels within your illustration or screenshot.
 Instead, write a separate caption and label it "Figure X" where X is the number of the figure.
 Figures should be numbered consecutively from the beginning of your article.
 Don't assume that a figure will appear adjacent to the text that refers to it: always refer to a graphic by number (i.e. write "See Figure 4." not "See graphic below." or "See graphic at left.").